Apr 21, 2021

 And even if you do find a song you can use for free, chances are good that you’ll be less than satisfied with the quality.
 “You get what you pay for” might be a cultural idiom, but there’s more than a little truth behind the saying.

-The alternative to that is hiring a musician to write you music or paying an artist to use one of their songs.
+The alternative to that is hiring a musician to write some background music or paying an artist to use one of their songs.
 And while that sort of content can be incredible, it’s also incredibly expensive — the sort of thing you’d need to sell your car to actually be able to pay for.

 So the question becomes less about “how to add music to a video for free” and more so “how to add music to a video for cheap.”
 Because you can definitely find radio-quality music that a normal person can actually afford.